neooblaster/zcl_log_util/README.md

 - **Append** an extra message

-For instance, in our case, an interface program calls a **BAPI** which returns an error message.
+For instance, in our case, an interface program calls a **BAPI** that returns an error message.
 However, our processing was successfully done/commit in **SAP**.
 The customer asked us to consider this error message as false positive (and some other ones).